IvyZX/music-instrument-classifier/README.md

 After that, type in the audio file path that you want to classify.
 It will output the musical instrument that it recognized in the audio.

+We also have a short video of this demo here: https://youtu.be/NSV8a49cqXU

 ## Related Papers